Machine Learning Classification - Definition and Examples

 Photo by DeepMind on Unsplash

-They all work similarly by analyzing the data and deciding on which individual elements make up a specific subpopulation (class).
+They all work by analyzing the data and deciding on which individual elements make up a specific subpopulation (class).

 Machine Learning Classification in Graphite Note